zostay/RakuWAPI/README.md

   * The headers are returned as a List of Pairs mapping header names to header values.

-  * The message body is typically returned as a [Supply](http://doc.perl6.org/type/Supply) that emits zero or more objects.
-The server MUST handle any [Cool](http://doc.perl6.org/type/Cool) or [Blob](http://doc.perl6.org/type/Blob) that are emitted.
-Each Cool emitted must be stringified and encoded into a Blob.
-The Blob objects that result can be concatenated to form the finished message body.
+  * The response payload is returned as a [Supply](http://doc.perl6.org/type/Supply) that emits zero or more objects.
+The server MUST handle any [Cool](http://doc.perl6.org/type/Cool) or [Blob](http://doc.perl6.org/type/Blob) that are emitted as part of the message payload.
+In addition to Cool and Blob, servers may also received [List](http://doc.perl6.org/type/List)s of [Pair](http://doc.perl6.org/type/Pair)s to allow applications to embed trailing headers, and [Associative](http://doc.perl6.org/type/Associative) objects containing protocol-specific messages and options.

 Here's an example of such a typical application: